-Where additional pupil needs are identified the school will use its delegated funding allowance to provide early intervention support for the benefit of pupils identified with SEND.
+Where additional pupil needs are identified the school will use its delegated funding allowance, outlined in Ordinarily Available Provision to provide early intervention support for the benefit of pupils identified with SEND.

 Where pupils with SEND have been receiving early intervention support but are still not making sufficient progress, the school will consider accessing high needs top-up funding from the LA to provide additional specialist support.